zandalJ/zandalJ/README.md

 ### Hi there 👋

 <p> I am currently learning as a Frontend Developer.
 I'm developing applications in React, but in the near future I'm starting to learn Next.js and typescript.
-My goal to the end of the year is to learn node.js and become a Fullstack Developer. 🙂 </p>
+My goal is to learn node.js and become an full-stack developer 🙂 </p>

 **💁‍♂️ About me**